-When it comes to using rock in your landscape, gravel is definitely one of the more versatile options.
+When it comes to using rock in landscaping, gravel is definitely one of the more versatile options.
 It works for small and large paving projects, can replace grass in dry regions and can have a decorative impact in the garden.
-Even better, it's a more budget-friendly landscaping material than alternatives and lends itself to do-it-yourself projects more easily than other types of stone.
-So take a look at your property, and you'll probably find a spot that can benefit from a little gravel.
+Even better, it's a more budget-friendly landscaping material than alternatives and lends itself to DIY projects more easily than other types of stone.
+There's always a spot in any landscape or property that could use a little gravel for decoration and shaping.

 Pave a Path

-Gravel is an efficient paving material for walkways in a garden or yard, and you can make such a path yourself.
+Gravel is an efficient and also easy way for paving material for walkways in a garden or yard.
 Only a few inches of ground need to be dug out to create room for the gravel, which means you can do the job with a shovel rather than special excavation equipment.
 In order to ensure the path is solid, lay a compact base of crushed stone pack on it, and wet the stone pack before placing landscaping fabric over it to keep weeds from growing in the path.
 Some type of edging is necessary to keep the gravel in place, too; plastic, metal, wood and stone can all edge a gravel path.
 After the edging is installed, pour the gravel onto the path, and rake it into place.

 Cover a Patio and Driveway